A seller’s note receivable is an alternative form of business capital.

 A seller note is designed to bridge the gap between the purchase price and the financeable asset base of the company being purchased.

 SBA loans may permit the borrower to include some or all of the seller’s note when calculating the borrower’s capital contribution to the transaction.
-This can be very helpful to a small business owner and those who buy their business.
+Doing so can be very helpful to a small business owner and those who may buy their business.

 The use of a seller’s note receivable is also quite common when selling a business with challenging characteristics – including its small size, substantial customer concentration, additional growth capital needs, high capital intensity, cyclical nature, and unpredictable or seasonal revenue patterns.